 Not only does Endnote software allow you store your references as you are searching resources for information, but it can also take the pain out of referencing by automatically inserting citations and references into your Word document as you write your assignments, so you don’t have to worry about where your full stops and commas go.
 Endnote provides a number of referencing styles for you to explore, however for our workshop, we will focus on the MMU Harvard style available within Endnote.

 Struggling to find relevant academic information for your assignments?
 This hands on workshop will show you techniques to improve your searches and how to use Manchester Met Library's search engine, Library Search to get straight to the information you need for your academic work.

 Time to crack on with your literature review and don’t know where to start?
 This hands on session will help you to plan your searches and use time saving search techniques to find the most relevant academic sources.
 Learn how to use subject specific databases to find high quality academic journals and research papers.

+This Cited reference searching workshop is aimed at postgraduate researchers and academic staff.
 Cited reference searching is a technique that will help you locate additional articles for your research.
 Previously published articles relevant to your research appear in the list of references at the end of a journal article.
 A cited reference search, however, brings you forward in time to identify more recent articles which cite the original article that you located.
-This hands-on workshop will take you through the process of carrying out a cited reference search on appropriate databases.
+This hands-on workshop will take you through the process of carrying out a cited reference search on appropriate databases..

 Showing a potential employer that you really understand them and their sector is an impressive way to stand out in the recruitment process.
 This practical session shows you how to use the variety of resources available at MMU to research your potential employer and the market in which they operate.